David Filo

-David Robert Filo (born April 20, 1966) is an American billionaire businessman and the co-founder of Yahoo! with Jerry Yang.
+David Robert Filo (born April 20, 1966) is an American billionaire businessman and the co-founder of Yahoo! with classmate Jerry Yang.
 His Filo Server Program, written in the C programming language, was the server-side software used to dynamically serve variable web pages, called Filo Server Pages, on visits to early versions of the Yahoo! website.

-Early life
+Early life and education

-Filo earned a B.S. degree in computer engineering at Tulane University (through the Dean's Honor Scholarship) and an M.S. degree in 1990 at Stanford University.
+Filo was born in Wisconsin and was raised in Moss Bluff, Louisiana.
+He earned a B.S. degree in computer engineering at Tulane University (through the Dean's Honor Scholarship) and an M.S. degree in electrical engineering in 1990 at Stanford University.

 Career

 In February 1994, he co-created with Jerry Yang an Internet website called "Jerry and David's Guide to the World Wide Web", consisting of a directory of other websites.
 It was renamed "Yahoo!" (an exclamation).
 Yahoo! became very popular, and Filo and Yang realized the business potential and co-founded Yahoo!
 Inc.

 Yahoo! started off as a web portal with a web directory providing an extensive range of products and services for various online activities.
 Yahoo was one of the pioneers of the early Internet era in the 1990s.
 It is still one of the leading internet brands and, due to partnerships with telecommunications firms, is one of the most visited websites on the internet.